Almansi-type decomposition for slice regular functions of several quaternionic variables: Introduction

-\end{thm} The aim of the present paper is to extend the Almansi decomposition of slice regular functions to the context of several variables.
-The extension to higher dimensions poses some new challenges, one of which is the exponential growth of possible decompositions.
-Indeed, for slice functions of $n$ variables, we obtain $2^n$ decompositions (Theorem \ref{Teorema principale}), as the cardinality of all possible subsets of $\{1,...,n\}$, that correspond to choices of sets of variables.
-Moreover, if we consider a slice regular function, every component is harmonic and radially symmetric in the imaginary part w.r.t. the chosen variables that determine the decomposition.
-Every component of each decomposition is given explicitly, completely determined by the original function through its partial spherical derivatives, similar to the one variable setting.
-We also prove the unique character of this decomposition (Proposition \ref{Proposizione unicità decomposizione}), i.e. that the functions performing the decomposition are unique, if specific symmetry properties are required.
+The functions are given by $h_1=(xf)'_s=-\overline{\partial}_{CRF}(xf)$ and $h_2=f'_s=-\overline{\partial}_{CRF}(f)$, where $g'_s(x):=[2\operatorname{Im}(x)]^{-1}(g(x)-g(\overline{x}))$ is the spherical derivative of a slice function $g$, which, up to a factor, agrees on slice regular functions with the Cauchy-Riemann-Fueter operator $\overline{\partial}_{CRF}=\frac{1}{2}(\partial_{\alpha}+i\partial_\beta+j\partial_\gamma+k\partial_\delta)$. \end{thm} The aim of the present paper is to extend the previous Almansi-type decomposition of slice regular functions to the context of several variables.
+The extension to higher dimensions poses some new challenges, one of which is the exponential growth of all possible decompositions.
+Indeed, for slice functions of $n$ variables, we obtain $2^n$ decompositions (Theorem \ref{Teorema principale}), as the cardinality of all possible choices of variables between $x_1,...,x_n$.
+Every component is radially symmetric in the imaginary part of the chosen variables that determine the decomposition; if, moreover, the decomposing function is slice regular they are harmonic in the same variables, too.
+Every component of each decomposition is given explicitly and it is completely determined by the original function through its partial spherical derivatives, as in Theorem \ref{teorema intro perotti}.
+We also prove the unique character of these decompositions (Proposition \ref{Proposizione unicità decomposizione}), namely the functions performing the decomposition are unique, if specific symmetry properties are required.

-Among these, we select the class of ordered decompositions, corresponding to integer intervals of the form $\{1,2,...,m\}$ (Corollary \ref{Corollario Almansi ordinato}).
+Among these, we point out the class of ordered decompositions, corresponding to integers intervals of the form $\{1,2,...,m\}$ (Corollary \ref{Corollario Almansi ordinato}).
 Such special components are sufficient for characterizing the slice regularity of the slice function they decompose (Proposition \ref{Proposizione caratterizzazione slice regolarita con componenti ordinate}), in analogy with the one variable interpretation of slice regularity proposed in \cite[\S 3.4]{Several}.
-In this case, components can also be obtained applying iteratively the Cauchy-Riemann-Fueter operator $\overline{\partial}_{x_h}$ and they can be used to define strongly slice regular functions of several variables, which are a generalization of slice regular functions defined on a not necessarily axially symmetric domain \cite{PerottiWirtinger}.
+In this case they can also be given applying iteratively the Cauchy-Riemann-Fueter operator $\overline{\partial}_{x_h}$, instead of the partial spherical derivatives.
+The components of the ordered decompositions have already been exploited to define strongly slice regular functions of several variables, which are a generalization of slice regular functions defined on a not necessarily axially symmetric domain \cite{PerottiWirtinger}.